Change text size:

 The recent release of Then Barbara Met Alan tells the story of DAN and their quest for disability rights.
 Completely changing the traditional representation of disability on mainstream British television, this docudrama also highlights the ever-important need to continue the fight for equality.

 This is particularly true considering the COVID-19 pandemic, which has eroded some of the vital work into accessibility and disability rights in recent years.
-As a study by Euan’s Guide concluded, 59% of disabled people believe that COVID has made disabled access worse.
 Now more than ever it’s important to invest in disabled people’s organisations like DAN, and continue fighting for what is right.

 Here at Patchwork Hub, we’re committed to making the world of work a more accessible place.
 Since the pandemic, the world of work has changed.
 Our model of work has not, however.
 A recent Scope study found that as many as 1 million disabled people in the UK are able and willing to work, but are prevented from doing so.
 As an accessible employment platform, we connect employers with highly-skilled professionals looking for more accessible work opportunities.
 We’re determined to narrow the disability employment gap and ensure equality of employment.